James B. Mitchell, Ph.D.

 My research is directed toward the discovery of ways to modify the radiation response of both normal and tumor tissue.
 Such modification can be important for the improvement of cancer treatment using ionizing radiation either by protecting normal tissues or enhancing the sensitivity of tumor.
 Further, identifying means to protect normal tissues, particularly against radiation-induced late effects such as carcinogenesis, is important for countermeasure considerations of large populations exposed to radiation or in patients at risk for second malignancies following successful radiotherapy.

 With respect to enhancing the effects of radiation damage to tumors, a number of approaches are being evaluated including molecularly targeted agents and cytotoxic chemotherapeutic agents.
 The overall objective here is to obtain a therapeutic gain by providing selective radiosensitization in tumors as compared to normal tissues.
 Admittedly, this has been and continues to be a difficult goal to achieve.
-We are presently evaluating in human tumor cell lines and xenografts inhibitors of JAK/STAT, CK2, Chk-1, a dual PI3K/mTOR inhibitor, the chemotherapy agent eribulin, and a hypoxia-mediated cytotoxin.
-Studies include the effects of the agent combined with radiation on survival, DNA damage repair, and cell cycle perturbations coupled with the effects of the combination on specific signal transduction pathways.
+We are presently evaluating in human tumor cell lines and xenografts treated with inhibitors such as KRAS mutation inhibitors, vasculogenesis inhibitors, and OxpPhos inhibitors.
+Studies include the effects of the agent combined with radiation on cell survival, DNA damage repair, and cell cycle perturbations coupled with the effects of the combination on specific signal transduction pathways.

 Our laboratory was first to identify nitroxides (lead compound Tempol) as catalytic antioxidants and radiation protectors providing protection against oxidative- and radiation-induced damage.
 Extensive pre-clinical studies are directed to normal tissue radioprotection using systemically or topically applied Tempol to protect against oral mucositis and salivary gland damage resulting from cisplatin-based chemoradiation in mice without interfering with tumor response.
-Studies are also directed to better define the mechanism of Tempol-mediated weight reduction in mice.
-Tempol has been shown to inhibit adipogenesis in 3T3-L1 cells resulting in a reduction in cellular lipid storage concomitant with HIF-1 induction.
-Tempol has been shown to delay the onset of cancer in various knock-out animal models (most recently in a Fanconi's anemia mouse model) prompting a study to determine if Tempol food supplementation could enhance survival and decrease radiation-induced carcinogenesis in mice receiving total body irradiation (TBI).
+Studies are also directed to better define the mechanism of Tempol-mediated reduction in weight gain in mice.
 Preliminary findings indicate that chronic supplementation of Tempol in the diet of mice over their life span can reduce body weight without toxicity, decrease cancer, and extend survival when administered immediately after non-lethal total body radiation (TBI).
 Delaying administration of the Tempol diet 1 month after TBI also enhanced survival and decreased carcinogenesis, suggesting that there may be a considerable "progression" phase of TBI-induced cancer induction that is amenable to modification and/or intervention.
+We are also studying the effects of Tempol on mice gut microflora.

 James B. Mitchell, Ph.D.

 Dr. Mitchell received his Ph.D. from Colorado State University in cellular radiation biology in 1978.
 He came to the NIH and the Radiation Oncology Branch of the NCI in 1979 and became an independent investigator in 1984.
 He served as chief of the Radiobiology Section and later as deputy branch chief of the Radiation Oncology Branch.
 In 1993, he was named chief of the Radiation Biology Branch.
-In 2009, the American Society of Therapeutic Radiation Oncology named Dr. Mitchell an ASTRO Fellow and in 2010 he received the Failla Award from the Radiation Research Society.
+In 2010, he received the Failla Award from the Radiation Research Society and in 2015 he received the Gold Medal Award from the American Society of Therapeutic Radiation Oncology.

 There are no open positions at this time.
 Check back again later, or take a look at CCR's Careers page.